 Calamari Steak Sandwich at Crab Catcher

-Our lunch was a really unique (to us) calamari steak sandwich served inside a hearty bread on a bed of lettuce, tomato and flavored mayo.
-On the side came a fresh cabbaage slaw salad and a choice of either blue cheese red potatoes or Parmesan fries.
-We each ordered a different one so we could try them, both of which were excellent.
+My lunch was a really unique (to me) calamari steak sandwich served inside a hearty bread on a bed of lettuce, tomato and flavored mayo.
+On the side came a fresh cabbage slaw salad and a choice of either blue cheese red potatoes or Parmesan fries.
 I felt physically satisfied by the food and emotionally, if not spiritually satisfied by the experience of the place.
 Just being there was calming and refreshing at once, simply to be surrounded by the beauty and splendor of the place.

 Potato sides at Crab Catcher, La Jolla

 Crab Catcher is located at (858) 454-9587 • 1298 Prospect Street, La Jolla, CA 92037

 San Diego is no small city and there are scores of amazing things to do and see there.
 This post is just an overview of my multiple short, but memorable experiences there.
 Below are a few additional recommendations and tips based on those past trips.
 I hope they’ll help you find a good time, too.

 North Park Produce is located at 3551 El Cajon Blvd. in San Diego, CA 92104-1548.
 Tel.
 (619) 516-3336.
 Large selection of meats, produce and prepared foods.

 - Incredibly fresh sushi